ahmetozlu/object_detection_chooch/README.md

 Here are the explanation of folders and files:

-- [main.py](https://github.com/ahmetozlu/object_detection_chooch/blob/main/main.py): main python program that contains all of the logic.
+- [main.py](https://github.com/ahmetozlu/object_detection_chooch/blob/main/main.py): Main python program that contains all of the logic.
 - [detected_objects](https://github.com/ahmetozlu/object_detection_chooch/tree/main/detected_objects): Detected objects are cropped and saved as new images under this folder.
 - [detected_texts](https://github.com/ahmetozlu/object_detection_chooch/tree/main/detected_texts): Detected texts are cropped and saved as new images under this folder.
 - [input](https://github.com/ahmetozlu/object_detection_chooch/tree/main/input): Input images are located under this folder.